c43721/RglBanScraper/README.md

 INITIAL_BAN* - A bit more tricky, you're going to have to inspect element on the RGL ban page and look for [data-target=#LFT-[NUMBER]].
 This controls the ban to start from.
 MENTION_ROLE - The role ID to mention after every ban THRESHOLD - The threshhold to send a "Ban wave" notification, currently used to help diagnose false-positives.
+INTERVAL - interval in ms to define how fast the scraper should run.

 * = required
 ```